zzyzxlab/tao.js/packages/docs/src/content/intro/motivations.md

 ### Short Systems Engineering Theory of the TAO

-With the realization that the TAO could be used to actually build the software it was being used to describe, it became apparent there was a lot of value in using a system that could be used to build software which had its design roots stemming from defining the software in the abstract or non-technical way.
+With the realization that the TAO could be used to actually build the software it was being used to describe, it became apparent there was a lot of value in a system that could be used to build software which had its design roots stemming from defining the software in the abstract or non-technical way.